 Use this option to initialize (reset) all of the parameters within the SETUP menu to their default values.
 Complete the following steps to reset all of the parameters:

-- 1. At the SETUP window, press [F3] to select Default Setup. - 2.
-Press [F1] to keep the current values or press [F2] to reset all values to their default settings.
+- 1. Press [F3]=INIT to enter the Default Setup submenu. - 2.
+Press [F1] to keep the current values or press [F2] to reset all values to their Default settings.